0% Interest Car Deals in May 2026

 What are the best car financing deals in Canada?

-Top car financing deals are currently with Ford and Cadillac.
-As of January 5, 2026, they’re offering 0% car deals for several of their models, such as the popular Ford 2025 F-150 (PowerBoost®).
+The top car financing deals are currently with Buick, Chevrolet, Volkswagen and Nissan.
+As of May 1, 2026, they’re offering 0% interest car deals for many models.

 0% financing in one province, such as Ontario, may not be available in other provinces

 The types of financing offers advertised by dealerships depend on where you live.
-So the low or 0% financing car deals at Ontario dealerships could be different from the deals offered at dealerships in Alberta or BC.
+Therefore, the low-rate or 0% financing car deals at Ontario dealerships may differ from those offered at dealerships in Alberta or BC.
 It can even vary by city.
 Plus, the deals you qualify for will depend on factors like your credit score, income and whether you have a down payment.

 When you’re ready to shop for your next car, check with a car loan search platform or local dealership to find out what financing offers are available to you.